lukstei/trading-backtest/README.md

 For further explanation and a formal definition of cointegration and the strategy you may want to look at:

 * https://www.quantopian.com/posts/how-to-build-a-pairs-trading-strategy-on-quantopian or
-* Ernie Chans book Algorithmic Trading: Winning Strategies and Their Rationale
+* Ernie Chan's book Algorithmic Trading: Winning Strategies and Their Rationale

 A good introduction video series to the Kalman filter can be found at Udacity (https://www.udacity.com/wiki/cs373/unit-2).